icloud-photos-downloader/icloud_photos_downloader/CONTRIBUTING.md

 ### Your first code contribution

-Unsure where to begin contributing to KeePassXC?
+Unsure where to begin contributing to this project?
 You can start by looking through these `good first issue` and `help-wanted` issues:

 * [Good first issues][good+first+issue] – issues which should only require a few lines of code, and a test or two.
 * ['Help wanted' issues][help-wanted] – issues which should be a bit more involved than `beginner` issues.